Last updated: 6 September 2021 (reviewed daily)

 Health visiting and children’s centres

-- Our health and children's centre groups are being offered virtually.
+- Our health and children's centre groups are being offered face to face and virtually.
 You can see what is on offer via their Facebook pages or Suffolk Infolink

 - Antenatal Contact – if you are pregnant you may receive a letter about our offer and contact details.
 For those of you requiring additional support a Health Visitor will contact you.
 This contact may be a video call.